P-NOC: adversarial training of CAM generating networks for robust weakly supervised semantic segmentation priors: Results

+We compare our solution to other approaches in the literature in~\cref{tbl:sota-comparison}.
+Training a segmentation model over the pseudo-segmentation masks devised by P-NOC results in competitive mIoU scores (70.3\% and 70.9\% over validation and testing sets, respectively), even when compared to modern approaches employing complex topologies, such as Transformers, or employing additional saliency information.

-\textbf{A comparison with State of the Art} is shown in \cref{tbl:sota-comparison}.
-Training a segmentation model over the pseudo masks obtained from P-OC{ +C²AM-H} results in a solution with 71.38\% and 72.35\% mIoU scores over the VOC12 val and test set, respectively, slightly outscoring the ``unfair'' version of Puzzle-CAM in the test set, and the remaining approaches by a considerable margin.
-Moreover, training over masks obtained from P-NOC{ +LS+C²AM-H} results in the best solution, with 72.70\% test mIoU.
-A few examples of predicted masks are illustrated in \cref{fig:dlv3-rs269poc-ccamfgh}, while class-specific IoU scores are shown in \cref{tbl:voc-test-iou}.
+A noticeable improvement is obtained when training DeepLabV3+ model over our pseudo-masks.
+Proposals from P-OC{ +C²AM-H} entail a solution with 71.4\% and 72.4\% mIoU scores over the VOC12 validation and testing sets, respectively, slightly outscoring Puzzle-CAM ($72.2\% \to 72.4\%$) in the test set, and the remaining approaches by a considerable margin.

+Finally, training DeepLabV3+ over masks obtained from P-NOC{ +LS+C²AM-H} results in our best semantic segmentation model, entailing a 1.1 p.p.~improvement over P-OC ($72.4\%\to 73.5\%$).

+\cref{fig:d3p-comparison-4} illustrates and compares semantic segmentation proposals by the DeepLabV3+ models (last four rows in \cref{tbl:sota-comparison}), trained on pseudo-semantic segmentation masks devised by Puzzle, P-OC and P-NOC.
+The model trained with pseudo-masks devised from P-NOC (last column) produces the closest proposals to the fully-supervised solution (second column).
+More examples of the semantic segmentation predictions over the Pascal VOC 2012 and MS COCO 2014 datasets are illustrated in~\cref{fig:dlv3-fgh-voc-coco}.

+\cref{tbl:voc-test-iou} display IoU scores achieved by our approach and the best methods in the literature, providing a class-level comparison between them.

-Following the literature, we evaluate P-NOC over the more challenging MS COCO 2014 dataset, and present the results in \cref{tbl:sota-comparison-coco14}.
-Our approach achieves 48.12\% mIoU, outperforming OC-CSE and more recent WSSS methods.
-We attribute this noticeable improvement (relative to the modest one observed in Pascal VOC 2012) to the nature of this set, in which multiple (and more) objects of different classes frequently co-exist in the same scenarios.
+We also evaluate P-NOC over the more challenging MS COCO 2014 dataset, and present the results in~\cref{tbl:sota-comparison-coco14}.
+DeepLabV2-ResNet101 Our approach achieves 42.9\% mIoU, outperforming OC-CSE and more recent WSSS methods.
+Employing DeepLabV3+ entail an increase of 1.7 p.p.~over its DeepLabV2 counterpart ($42.9\% \to 44.6\%$), resulting in competitive mIoU compared to state of the art.